fridagtt/fridagtt/README.md

 I'm Frida ✨, a computer science student constantly discovering new skills.

-* 👩🏻‍💻 I’m currently a Software Engineer Intern at Kodda.
+* 👩🏻‍💻 I’m currently a Software Engineer Intern at Lyft.

 * ✉️ Reach me by sending me a message on [LinkedIn](https://www.linkedin.com/in/fridag/).